 California Congresswoman Jackie Speier proposed the Member and Employee Training and Oversight on Congress Act (ME TOO) as a means of improving the sexual harassment complaint process in the legislative branch to protect complainants.

-Since then, numerous high-profile men in positions of power have accused of sexual harassment and misconduct around the world.
+Since then, numerous high-profile men in positions of power have been accused of sexual harassment and misconduct around the world.
 The TIME’s UP legal Defense Fund was established to provide legal support to victims and survivors.